rtlabs-com/p-net/doc/implementation_details.rst

 See also the "Diagnosis for Profinet" Guideline published by the Profinet organisation.

+For general discussions on diagnosis usage, see the section "A.6 PROFINET Diagnosis" in the "Specification for GSDML" document.

 An array of PNET_MAX_DIAG_ITEMS diagnosis items is available for use.
 Each subslot uses a linked list of diagnosis items, and stores the index to the